 CAR refers to the body's release of the hormone cortisol at its peak, which is around 30 minutes after you wake up.
 Cortisol is released in response to stress, with levels fluctuating throughout the day.
 But by measuring participants' CAR, researchers were hoping to assess each person's baseline stress levels as well as their body's variation in the release of cortisol from day to day.

 Researchers found that after three months of daily yoga and meditation practices, participants had higher levels of BDNF, lower CAR scores, and reduced levels of inflammation.
 In other words, they were less stressed and better equipped to handle stress when it occurred.
-Of course, any kind of three-month retreat from life might help to reduce stress, but a retreat that clearly focused on mental and physical well-being was sure to be an added bonus.
+Of course, any kind of three-month retreat from life might help to reduce stress, but a retreat that focused on mental and physical well-being offered a special opportunity to test how much of a difference it could make.

 That's no surprise to Jennifer Reis, a yoga therapist at the Kripalu School of Yoga, who told MNN, "Yoga postures allow you to go inward to discover that peace and comfort is already here within you."